Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 - `SLIDINGWINDOW` Sliding window trimming which cuts out sequences witin the window and all the subsequent basepairs in the read if the average quality score within the window is lower than a certain threshold.
 The window moves from the 5'-end to the 3'-end.
-Note that if the first few reads of a sequence if of low quality, but the remaining of the sequence is of high quality, the entire sequence will be removed just because of the first few bad quality nucleotides.
+Note that if the first few reads of a sequence is of low quality, but the remaining of the sequence is of high quality, the entire sequence will be removed just because of the first few bad quality nucleotides.
 If this sitatuation occurs, it might be useful to first apply the HEADCROP option (see below).
 Parameters should be given as `SLIDINGWINDOW:L_window:Q_min` where `L_window` is the window size (in terms of basepairs) and `Q_min` the average threshold quality. [optional];